 Rivers, ponds, lakes and oceans appear to be quite distinctive, yet they share a common character; they all are cisterns or vessels or indentions or “routes’ of various sizes, shapes, depths, etc. that can contain water, fresh water generally.
 The water that fills the rivers, lakes, and streams is their commonality and the water’s source as it comes to these waterways and tributaries is what is important, not its destination when the water has traversed its course.

-From the saline oceans water, fresh water, evaporates.
-The vapor is moved by air currents, condenses, and is deposited in mountains as snow.
+From the saline oceans water, fresh pure water, evaporates.
+The vapor is moved by air currents, then condenses, and is deposited in mountains as pure snow.
 When the snow melts it runs downward and, over time, carves out and creates the spaces that become rivers, lakes, and streams through which the fresh water will continue to flow.
 Those various features are means of bearing the fresh water, they all RECEIVE the water, contain the water, bear the water as it moves from the mountains, across the land, and back toward the oceans.
 The composition of the water itself that makes this cyclic journey is the stable, immutable part, even as it moves from place to place, just like the Scripture tells us the Holy Spirit does- moving upon the waters of the Earth!
 It remains consistent in its elemental components, H2O, pure in its essence, its Homoousios, regardless of conditions and appearance of one state or another.
 It is transformed as it moves about from liquid state (in oceans) to vapor state (as clouds in the sky) to solid state (snow) and back to liquid state (flowing in rivers, lakes, and streams) as it exists in different temperatures and is borne along in the different waterways.
-The starting point for the variety of observed “living waters” on earth, or flowing, moving waters, is as it flows from the mountains’ snows back toward the oceans.
+The starting point for the variety of observed “living waters” on earth, or flowing, moving waters, is as it flows from the mountains’ snows, through the river beds and back toward the oceans.
+It picks up assorted silt and minerals a it flows, so that the confluence that runs back into the ocean is not longer the pure water that began the journey. (in thinnking about our metaphor, however, Jesus maintained the purity of the living water thaat flowed in him because he was, even in his human incarnation, “pure’

 Genesis 1:2 Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.